Will You Respect Me in the Morning? : The Effect of Bill 68 on Competent Consent

 Showing items related by title, author, creator and subject.

 A Bill to Provide That Existing Regulations Issued by the Secretary of Labor With Respect to Occupational Exposure to Cotton Dust Shall Cease to Be Effective and That Any Future Regulations With Respect to Such Exposure Shall Be Subject To Congressional Approval.
 H.R.
-838, 97th Congress, 1st Session Unknown author (United States.
+838, 97th Congress, 1st Session Unknown creator (United States.
 Congress.
 House, 1981)

 A Bill to Define the Circumstances under which DNA Samples may be Collected, Stored, and Analyzed, and Genetic Information May be Collected, Stored, Analyzed, and Disclosed, to Define the Rights of Individuals and Persons with Respect to Genetic Information, to Define the Responsibilities of Persons with Respect to Genetic Information, to Protect Individuals and Families from Genetic Discrimination, to Establish Uniform Rules that Protect Individual Genetic Privacy, and to Establish Effective Mechanisms to Enforce the Rights and Responsibilities Established under this Act United States.
 Congress.
 Senate (1997-03-11)